ramyabala221190/NodeExpressMicroservice-II/README.md

 ```

-Next ,we are building the docker image for services that use dockerfiles and push them to dockerhub
+Next we are building the docker image for services that use dockerfiles and push them to dockerhub
 This is only for dev environment

 ```